Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 The temptation in Egypt

-It must have been a cultural shock for Joseph to be in a new environment with new people in Egypt.
+It must have been a culture shock for Joseph to be in a new environment with new people in Egypt.

 One day, his master’s wife invited him to come to bed with her.
 But Joseph refused, saying that he couldn’t betray God by doing evil (verses 7-9).